Asia New Bay Area

 Asia New Bay Area (亞洲新灣區) is an industrial, exhibition and cultural site located at Kaohsiung, Taiwan.
-It is a major construction of Kaohsiung City, Taiwan's industrial transformation, in order to promote the urban development of Kaohsiung Harbor and downtown Kaohsiung.
+It is a major construction of Kaohsiung City's industrial transformation, in order to promote the urban development of Kaohsiung Harbor and downtown Kaohsiung.

 The area of Asia New Bay Area is about 600 ha and the total investment amount is about NT$ 130 billion, with funds coming from the Central and Kaohsiung City Government, along with investments from enterprises.
 Asia's New Bay Area expands Kaohsiung's international visibility, enabling Kaohsiung to become a Global City to further attract both domestic and foreign investors.

 Range

 The total area of the Asia New Bay Area is more than 600 hectares.
-It is south of Xinwan District in Asia to Kaixuan Road, the north is Wufu Road, the east side is Yixin Road, and the west is to Gushan Hama Star.
+It is south of Kaixuan Road, the north is Wufu Road, the east side is Yixin Road, and the west is to Gushan Hamasen.